zzh-newlearner/record/luowice_add.md

 When adding a device, the device ID is included in the add request, present as "eseeid"
 ![luowice_add](./img/luowice_add.png)
-If the "eseeid" is modified through the traversal, it may bind to all online devices with unchanged passwords, resulting in incorrect access control
+If the "eseeid" is modified through the traversal, it may bind to all online devices with unchanged passwords, resulting in incorrect access control which is different from getting alarm message vulnerability
 ![luowice_add_response](./img/luowice_add_response.png)